 Fast and Furious Presents: Hobbs and Shaw (2019)

 Finally, the other two bald, muscle-bound men of the franchise get a chance to shine.
 Deckard and Luke are forced to work together against the superhuman Brixton Lore (Idris Elba), who wants to release an experimental virus on the world.

 Luke’s Samoan heritage is the backdrop for the entire third act, and Dwayne’s fellow WWE superstar Roman Reigns has a small role as one of his onscreen family members.
 Expect that connection to come up again, likewise for Deckard’s sister, Hattie Shaw (Vanessa Kirby).
 They save the world because, of course, they do, and at the end, it’s hinted this isn’t the last we’ve seen of Eteon, the organisation that Brixton worked for.

 That’s the Fast and Furious saga as it stands right now.
-With Fast and Furious 10, a Hobbs and Shaw sequel, and another, unnamed female-led spinoff on the way, life a quarter mile at a time is turning out to be pretty long.
+With Fast and Furious 10, a Hobbs and Shaw sequel, and another, an unnamed female-led spinoff on the way, life a quarter mile at a time is turning out to be pretty long.